 - Your body will crave sugar and white flour if that’s what you’ve been feeding it.
 Sugar is as addictive as cocaine (so I’ve read).
 Since having kids, I see how it affects their behavior first hand.
 If you slowly eliminate these foods, it becomes easier to take them out and you stop missing them.
 Eventually I didn’t even want that stuff because my body became acclimated to the new foods that I was eating.

 - Start REALLY reading labels.
 Sugar is in EVERYTHING!
-I had no idea that there is sugar in crackers, ketchup, bread.
+I had no idea that there is sugar in crackers, bacon, bread.
 Buy items that have little to no sugar in them.
 I kept a bag of dark chocolate chips in my pantry for when I needed that “fix” – it’s hard to overeat on those! (mix them with some peanut butter and yum!)
-Look for peanut butter that is low in sugar.

 - Stay away from Low Fat anything.
 It is loaded with sugar to substitute the lack of flavor when the fat is pulled out.